sjbennett123/polarlarp/content/background/bloody_fist.md

 >
 > *These souls are your and these vessels mine.*

 Then the screaming started again.
 That screaming went on for far longer than a dwarf could scream.
-Then when they all stopped and rose each of them looking around.
-I don't get it what the heck did he mean by three perfect vessels.
-All six of those monsters are wandering around mocking us with their presence.
-I just know that the orcs could not have done this on their own.
-What is the Black Shadow!

 #### The Appointing of a Puppet Mayor